anasmatic/CarND-Term2-project4-PID-Control/README.md

    [alternative vid](https://github.com/anasmatic/CarND-Term2-project4-PID-Control/tree/master/res/t02.mp4)

+---

+#### comments
-3. I got only few comment , that if I can improve the PID controller will be perfect
+I got only few comment , that if I can improve the PID controller will be perfect
    * start with p=[0,0,0] & pd=[1,1,1]
    * drive succesfuly with throttle more than 0.4
    * use more steps between twiddle steps -now using 5 steps-